Williams Cone: Geography

 Williams Cone is located in Cassiar Land District of northwestern British Columbia, Canada, about 20 km southeast of Buckley Lake on the northeastern flank of Mount Edziza.
-It has an elevation of 2100 m and is one of several volcanic cones in the Desolation Lava Field, which is one of the largest areas of Holocene lava flows in the Mount Edziza volcanic complex.
-The volcanic complex consists of a group of overlapping shield volcanoes, stratovolcanoes, lava domes and cinder cones that have formed over the last 7.5 million years.
+It has an elevation of 2100 m and is one of several volcanic cones in the Desolation Lava Field.
+This more than 150 km2 lava field is one of the largest areas of Holocene lava flows of the Mount Edziza volcanic complex (MEVC).
+The MEVC consists of a group of overlapping shield volcanoes, stratovolcanoes, lava domes and cinder cones that have formed over the last 7.5 million years.

-Williams Cone rises more than 275 m above the surrounding terrain and is 1.2 km wide at its base, making it the largest cinder cone in the Desolation Lava Field.
-A large, steep-sided feature on the western side of Williams Cone resembles an amphitheatre and contains a smaller cinder cone.
+Williams Cone rises more than 275 m above the surrounding terrain.
+It has a basal width of 1.2 km, making it the largest cinder cone in the Desolation Lava Field.
+A large, steep-sided feature on its western side resembles an amphitheatre and contains a smaller cinder cone.
 Adjacent to Williams Cone is the head of Tsecha Creek, which is covered with loose ejecta from the cone.
-Tsecha Creek is a tributary of Kakiddi Creek; this north-flowing stream enters the Klastline River, which flows into the Stikine River.
-Williams Cone is therefore within the Stikine River watershed along with the rest of the Mount Edziza volcanic complex.
+Tsecha Creek is a tributary of Kakiddi Creek.
+This north-flowing stream enters the Klastline River, which flows into the Stikine River.
+Williams Cone is therefore within the Stikine River watershed along with the rest of the MEVC.

-Apart from Mount Edziza itself which is a 2786 m high stratovolcano, Williams Cone is surrounded by a number of other volcanic features.
-Extending about 6 km to the northwest is a linear group of four volcanic cones; Eve Cone lies at the northwesternmost end of this line whereas the three Triplex Cones are between Eve Cone and Williams Cone.
-Sleet Cone, Storm Cone and Moraine Cone are about 3 km east, southwest and south-southwest of Williams Cone, respectively.
-About 5 km to the northeast is Twin Cone whereas Sidas Cone is about 9 km north of Williams Cone.
+Apart from Mount Edziza itself, which is a 2786 m high stratovolcano, Williams Cone is surrounded by a number of other volcanic features.
+Extending about 6 km to the northwest is a linear group of four volcanic cones.
+Eve Cone lies at the northwesternmost end of this line, whereas the three Triplex Cones are between the Eve and Williams cones.
+The Sleet, Storm and Moraine cones are about 3 km east, southwest and south-southwest of Williams Cone, respectively.
+About 5 km to the northeast is Twin Cone, whereas Sidas Cone is about 9 km north of Williams Cone.
 About 3 km southeast of Williams Cone is The Pyramid on the northeastern flank of Mount Edziza.
 All of these features are part of the Desolation Lava Field at the northern end of the Big Raven Plateau with the exception of The Pyramid, which is separated from its surroundings by a thick apron of active talus.

 Williams Cone lies in Mount Edziza Provincial Park southeast of the community of Telegraph Creek.
-With an area of 266180 ha, Mount Edziza Provincial Park is one of the largest provincial parks in British Columbia and was established in 1972 to preserve the volcanic landscape.
-It includes not only the Mount Edziza area but also the Spectrum Range to the south, both of which are separated by Raspberry Pass.
+With an area of 2661.8 km2, it is one of the largest provincial parks in British Columbia.
+Mount Edziza Provincial Park was established in 1972 to preserve the volcanic landscape.
+It includes not only the Mount Edziza area, but also the Spectrum Range to the south, which are separated by Raspberry Pass.
 Mount Edziza Provincial Park is in the Tahltan Highland, a southeast-trending upland area extending along the western side of the Stikine Plateau.